r"""

 ----------

-func : callable
+func_or_class : callable or class

-The function to wrap.
+The function or dataclass to wrap.

 Returns